-Herpes is caused by a common virus – herpes simplex virus (HSV).
-Many people have been exposed to HSV and have never had any symptoms.
-Other people will be exposed to the virus and develop symptoms within a couple days or even months later.
-We used to talk about the two different types: HSV-1 usually associated with mouth infection and the cause of cold sores, and HSV-2 is usually associated with genital infection.
-But we now know you can get either type in either place.
+Herpes is caused by a common virus, the herpes simplex virus (HSV).
+Many people exposed to HSV may never develop symptoms.
+Other people may develop symptoms within a couple days, or even months later.
+There are two different types of the herpes: HSV1 – which is usually associated with a mouth infection (and the cause of cold sores), and HSV2 – which is usually associated with genital infections.
+We now know you can get either type in either place.

 How would I get it?

 - Spread through unprotected oral, vaginal or anal sex with an infected partner